 Jeff Smith has been involved in community organizing and social justice work for 30 years.
-He lived in housing collective for nearly three decades that practiced simple living, hospitality and was part of the Central American Sanctuary Movement in the 1980s and 90s.
+For nearly three decades he lived in a housing collective that practiced simple living, hospitality and was part of the Central American Sanctuary Movement in the 1980s and 90s.

-Jeff has done human rights work in Latin American countries that were experiencing war and repression and has produced several documentaries and written a book about his experiences there.
-He has been involved in numerous social justice campaigns in West Michigan, such as anti-war organizing, anti-racism, pro-feminist men's activism, justice for immigrants and refugees as well as environmental justice work.
+Jeff has done human rights work in Latin American countries that were experiencing war and repression.
+Jeff has produced several documentaries and written a book about his experiences there.
+He has been involved in numerous social justice campaigns in West Michigan such as anti-war organizing, anti-racism, pro-feminist men's activism, justice for immigrants and refugees as well as environmental justice work.

-For the past two years, GRIID has been working on "A People's History of Grand Rapids Project" which began by documenting the history of the LGBT community and resulted in a film which was released in 2011.
+Recently, GRIID produced "A People's History of Grand Rapids Project" which began by documenting the history of the LGBT community and resulted in a film which was released in 2011.
 For the last ten years, GRIID has been offering popular education classes on topics ranging from "A History of US Social Movements" to "Confronting White Privilege."

 Small Group Facilitators:

-Bill began his career in social justice organizing in high school where he found his passion in LGBT Liberation and hit the ground running.
-Since moving on to University and beyond he has come to realize that the liberation of one is dependent on the liberation of all and has broadened his focus to include organizing for the emancipation and affirmation of all oppressed/marginalized peoples, as well as for the end of environmental and social degradation under capitalism.
-With a keen interest in exploring new and sustainable ways of living and acting in community, Bill is dedicated to and has been active in direct-action oriented social justice organizing on both university and community-based platforms.
-Having participated in both Change U 1.0 and 2.0, Bill is very excited to engage and grow with a new group of inspired and brilliant organizers!
+Liam began his career in social justice organizing in high school where he found his passion in LGBT liberation and hit the ground running.
+After Liam's time at university he came to realize that the liberation of one is dependent on the liberation of all.
+Liam has broadened his focus to include organizing for the emancipation and affirmation of all oppressed/marginalized peoples as well as for the end of environmental and social degradation under capitalism.
+With a keen interest in exploring new and sustainable ways of living and acting in community, Liam is dedicated to and has been active in direct-action oriented social justice organizing on both university and community-based platforms.
+Having participated in both Change U 1.0 and 2.0, Liam is very excited to engage and grow with a new group of inspired and brilliant organizers!

-Brett's work as an activist happens primarily through the channels of curating, exhibiting my own art and hosting visits from other creative activists.
+Brett's work as an activist happens primarily through the channels of curating, exhibiting his own art and hosting visits from other creative activists.

-For example, in recent months Brett has brought the Beehive Design Collective to the Grand Valley campus to speak about mountain-top removal, curated an exhibition of awareness-raising art around animal welfare for Calvin College's Wake Up Weekend, and lectured on his own exhibition, drawings that explore the fate of several endangered species, at Muskegon Community College.
+For example, in recent months Brett has brought the Beehive Design Collective to the GVSU campus to speak about mountain-top removal, curated an exhibition of awareness-raising art around animal welfare for Calvin College's Wake Up Weekend, and lectured on his own exhibition at Muskegon Community College--drawings that explore the fate of several endangered species.

-Elle has been involved in organizing around LGBT issues since high school, and when she came to Grand Valley she became very involved in feminism.
-Through her involvement with such programs as LGBT Resource Center Ambassadors, Pipeline, and Change U 1.0 and 2.0 Elle learned much about organizing for social justice and utilizing her voice to effect real change for the benefit of marginalized communities.
-Elle has continued to work with different groups and community members in Grand Rapids and West Michigan on such diverse causes as LGBT rights, education, environmental justice, anti-racism, anti-sexism, and more.
+Elle has been involved in organizing around LGBT issues since high school.
+When she came to Grand Valley, she became very involved in feminism.
+Through her involvement in LGBT Resource Center programs such as Ambassadors, Pipeline, and Change U 1.0 and 2.0, Elle learned much about organizing for social justice.
+Elle is passionate about utilizing her voice to effect real change for the benefit of marginalized communities.
+Elle has continued to work with different groups and community members in Grand Rapids and West Michigan on such causes as LGBT rights, education, environmental justice, anti-racism, and anti-sexism.